 The Polytechnic of Viseu promotes an initiative on media literacy and combating disinformation

-Within the scope of the IBERIFIER Plus project, the Polytechnic of Viseu held, on 22 April, a workshop and webinar dedicated to media literacy and the fight against disinformation.
+Within the scope of the IBERIFIER Plus project, the Polytechnic of Viseu held, on 22 April, a workshop dedicated to media literacy and the fight against disinformation.
 The initiative was led by teaching staff and researchers from the institution and involved around 30 students from the Master’s in Primary Education.

 During the session, participants were given access to practical tools to identify and debunk false content, namely fake news.
 The activity began with a group exercise that challenged students to create the front page of a newspaper, making editorial decisions based on their own beliefs, knowledge and individual contexts.